MikeAxtell/ShortStack/README.md

 ## Results.gff3
 Small RNA loci in the gff3 format.
 Suitable for use on genome browsers.
 For loci that are annotated as *MIRNAs* there will be an additional entry for the mature microRNA position.
 The 'score' column in the gff3 format stores the number of sRNA-seq aligned reads at that locus.

-## knownRNAs.gff3
+## known_miRNAs.gff3
-When the user provides known RNA sequences via `--knownRNAs`, they are aligned to the reference genome.
-Every (perfect) alignment to the reference is stored and reported in the knownRNAs.gff3 file.
+When the user provides known RNA sequences via `--known_miRNAs`, they are aligned to the reference genome.
+Every (perfect) alignment to the reference is stored and reported in the known_miRNAs.gff3 file.
 The score column shows the number of alignments that start and end at the exact coordinates and strand.

-**Important** : knownRNAs are aligned and shown in the `knownRNAs.gff3` file regardless of whether any empirical small RNA-seq data are found.
+**Important** : known_miRNAs are aligned and shown in the `known_miRNAs.gff3` file regardless of whether any empirical small RNA-seq data are found.
 Thus, expect to find entries with a score of 0; these are cases where no instances of the given knownRNA were aligned to that location in the genome.

 ## strucVis/
 The directory `strucVis/` contains visualizations of each locus that was annotated as a *MIRNA* locus.
 These are made by the script [strucVis](https://github.com/MikeAxtell/strucVis).
 For each locus there is a postscript file and a plain-text file.
 Both show the coverage of aligned small RNA-seq data as a function of position, aligned with the predicted RNA secondary structure of the inferred *MIRNA* hairpin precursor.
 These files are meant for manual inspection of *MIRNA* loci.